zeek/zeekctl/doc/main.rst

 Running *BroControl* requires the following prerequisites:

   - A Unix system.
 FreeBSD, Linux, and MacOS are supported and should work out of the box.
-Note however that FreeBSD usually sees more testing as it is Bro's primary development platform.
 Other Unix systems will quite likely require some tweaking.
 Note that in a cluster setup, all systems must be running exactly the *same* operating system.

   - A version of *Python* >= 2.6.